11 Common Bicycle Brake Types and Their Uses

 7. U Brakes

 After a trademarked sales name, U-brakes are sometimes known as “990-style” brakes.
-Additionally, U-brakes have two arm pivots that are directly mounted to the bike’s frame or fork.
+Additionally, U-brakes have two arm pivots directly mounted to the bike’s frame or fork.

 This sets them apart from the center-pull caliper brake, which has two arms attached to the connecting bridge.

-Above the rim, the pivots are situated.
+The pivots are situated above the rim.
 Furthermore, U-brakes are simple to repair and replace, but as they wear out, they tend to hit the edge higher and higher, potentially damaging the tire

 8. Drag Brakes

 A drag type of bicycle brake slows the bike on a long downhill.
-When other types of brakes might cause a rim to overheat and blow out, it’s used instead.
+When other brakes might cause a rim to overheat and blow out, it’s used instead.

-However, Arai Helmet, Inc., a Japanese company, still produces bikes with this sort of brakes.
+However, Arai Helmet, Inc., a Japanese company, still produces bikes with this brakes.

-Additionally, Band brakes provide pressure to the wheel’s hub to slow it down by wrapping a cable around it.
+Additionally, Band brakes slow the wheel’s hub by applying pressure by wrapping a cable around it.
 This characteristic may be found in used Yankee bikes.

 Wet weather causes band brakes to tighten, posing a risk to bikers on wet roads.